You are here:

 The Isle of Man branch of Lloyds Bank International Limited of PO Box 111, Peveril Buildings, Peveril Square, Douglas, Isle of Man IM99 1JJ is licensed by the Isle of Man Financial Services Authority to conduct deposit-taking and investment business and is also registered as an insurance intermediary in respect of general business.

-Lloyds Bank International Limited is a Jersey registered company that is a wholly owned subsidiary of Lloyds Bank plc.
-Lloyds Bank plc is incorporated in the United Kingdom, is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under number 119278, and is part of the Lloyds Banking Group.
-Lloyds Bank International Limited places funds with Lloyds Bank plc and thus its financial standing is linked to that of the group.
+Lloyds Bank International Limited and Lloyds Bank (International Services) Limited are wholly owned subsidiaries of Lloyds Bank Corporate Markets plc.
+Lloyds Bank Corporate Markets plc is incorporated in the United Kingdom, is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under number 763256, and is part of the Lloyds Banking Group.
+Lloyds Bank International Limited and Lloyds Bank (International Services) Limited place funds with Lloyds Bank plc and Lloyds Bank Corporate Markets plc and thus their financial standing is linked to that of the group.